robert-westenberger/knowledgebase/mathematics/discrete-mathematics/types-of-proofs.md

 $\blacksquare$

 ## Proof by Contradiction
-Otherwise known as an **indirect proof**, you show that if a proposition were false, then some false fact would be true.
+Another type of **indirect proof**.
+You show that if a proposition were false, then some false fact would be true.
 Since a false fact by definition can't be true, then the proposition must be true.

 ### Method
 1. Write "We use proof by contradiction."